 One way to get rid of dog patches would be to neutralize the soil, rake dead patches, top dress with about 1” of soil then seed.
 Cut a pc of burlap to fit area and stake down.
 Grass will grow through burlap, when it is about 2” in height lift burlap off and mow grass as usual.
+The other option is to dig out each dead spot, add new soil and cut a piece of sod to fit the spot.
 There are also dog patch products available!

 7. How long after installation should I mow my new lawn?

 Generally within 10 – 14 days of installing your new lawn.
 It is recommended to mow at 4” in height.
 Your new lawn can take light foot traffic within the first week.